getify/foi-lang/README.md

 #### Generating Sequences (Ranges)

-If you want to generate a list (tuple) of sequential ([aka "interval"](https://www.graphpad.com/support/faq/what-is-the-difference-between-ordinal-interval-and-ratio-variables-why-should-i-care/)) data, you can use the binary `..` range operator (either infix or evaluation-expression form).
+If you want to generate a list (Tuple) of sequential ([aka "interval"](https://www.graphpad.com/support/faq/what-is-the-difference-between-ordinal-interval-and-ratio-variables-why-should-i-care/)) data, you can use the binary `..` range operator (either infix or evaluation-expression form).

 This usage of the `..` operator is valid with naturally sequential (ordered, fixed interval) values, such as integers and characters: